Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Certificate Search

 The method described in the previous paragraph only uses information about which equations in the system contain which variables (i.e., it deals only with the \textit{structure} of the system, not with its \textit{content}).
 Indeed, it ignores the point~$p$.

-To extract more information, we use the fact that a non-singular Jacobian matrix of a function at one of its zeros implies a non-zero topological degree wrt. every box containing this single zero~\cite{Fonseca:95}.
+To extract more information, we use the following fact: If a zero of a function has non-singular Jacobian matrix, then every box containing this zero and no other zeros has a non-zero topological degree~\cite{Fonseca:95}.
 So we compute a floating point approximation of the Jacobian matrix at point $p$ (note that, in general, this matrix is non-square).
 Our goal is to find a set of variables $V$ to instantiate such that the Jacobian matrix corresponding to the resulting square system at the point $p_{\neg V}$ has full rank.
 This matrix is the square sub-matrix of the original Jacobian matrix that is the result of removing the instantiated columns.

 A straight-forward way of applying the Jacobian criterion is, given random variable instantiations, to filter out instantiations whose corresponding Jacobian matrix is rank-deficient \filterRankDeficient, similarly to what is done in the previous paragraph with the overconstrained filter.
 Note that, as the Jacobian matrix of non-well-constrained system of equations is always rank-deficient, this filter is stronger than the previous one.
-However, it may filter out variable instantations that result in a non-zero degree (e.g., the function $x^3$ has non-zero degree in $[-1,1]$, but its Jacobian matrix at the origin is rank deficient since $f'(0)=0$).
+However, it may filter out variable instantiations that result in a non-zero degree (e.g., the function $x^3$ has non-zero degree in $[-1,1]$, but its Jacobian matrix at the origin is rank deficient since $f'(0)=0$).